dvirtz/slides/slides/ranges_23/ranges.md

   - If `i != s` then `i` is dereferenceable and `[++i, s)` denotes a range.

 - Such an `s` is called a sentinel

+Note: This brings us to the concept of sentinel, which is a semi regular type that can be compared to the iterator and if that comparison is false, then we know that we can increment the iterator and get "closer" to the sentinel.
+So basically sentinel is always tied to an iterator type.

 ---